symotif/vejove/README.md

 `npx cap copy` might be needed betwwen steps 4 and 5 when setting this up

 # production

+to install it on your device:
-make sure to delete the server options in the capacitor config, this is only for dev
+1. make sure to comment out the server options in the capacitor config, this is only for dev
+2. plug in your device (optional)
+3. `npm run install`
+4. choose your android device
+5. you can now unplug your device